PacificBiosciences/sawfish/docs/user_guide.md

 ### Input read alignments

-Read alignments for the query sample must be supplied in BAM or CRAM format as an argument in the discover step.
+HiFi read alignments for the query sample must be supplied in BAM or CRAM format as an argument in the discover step.

-Sawfish has been tested with sequencing reads mapped by [pbmm2](https://github.com/PacificBiosciences/pbmm2).
+Sawfish has been tested with HiFi sequencing reads mapped by [pbmm2](https://github.com/PacificBiosciences/pbmm2).
 In general it is designed to work on supplementary alignments without hard-clipping.
 If this requirement is fulfilled it may work with other mappers, but no others are tested or supported.

 When joint-calling over multiple samples, all input alignment files must have been mapped to the same reference genome.